CD3/pyHomework/README.md

 The `HomeworkAssignment` Class
 ----------------------------

 The `pyHomework` module contains a `HomeworkAssignment` class that can be used to build a homework assignment in a Python program.
+Its main features are

+    - Automatically cross reference homework questions in quiz questions.
+    - Full unit support provided by the `pint` module.
+    - Automatically generate instructions in a quiz question specifying the units that the answer is to be given in.
+Units are automatically determined from the units of the answer.
+    - Automatically calculate a tolerance range for quiz answers (default is 1%)
+    - Support for quantities with uncertainty.
+If a quiz answer is set to an uncertain quantity, the answer tolerance will automatically be set to the uncertainty of the quantity.
+    - Support for symbolic algebra provided by the `sympy` module.

+The interface
-The interface works like a stack.
+works like a stack.
 You create a `HomeworkAssignment` object and then begin adding questions, figures, quiz questions, etc. The class provides a set of member functions for adding text to, setting answers, settings units (and more) to questions, and these member act on the last question
 (or question part) in the stack.